julianghionoiu/s3-sync-stream/README.md

   .create();
 ```

-By default the library will not traverse directories, if you need this behaviour than you can set the `traverseDirectories` flag to true
+By default the library will not **traverse directories**, if you need this behaviour than you can set the `traverseDirectories` flag to true
 ```java
 source = localFolder(Path pathToFolder)
   .traverseDirectories(true)